caelum/restfulie/documentation/ruby/basic.markdown

 ## Hypermedia representations

-<p>A Restful application should support hypermedia content, and following this constraint, a typical resource representing an order in xml would add controls (links or forms) so clients can navigate through your service protocol (in this case, make a payment):</p>
+A Restful application should support hypermedia content, and following this constraint, a typical resource representing an order in xml would add controls (links or forms) so clients can navigate through your service protocol (in this case, make a payment):

 <pre>
 <order xmlns:atom="http://www.w3.org/2005/Atom">